PlayVested/udemy/nodeHomework/README.md

     `heroku logs` - shows errors from deployed app
-        Can add `--tail` to keep it open and running
+        Can add `--tail` to keep it open and running Can add `--source app` to see stdout and stderr output

+    `heroku restart` - force restart the hosted version

     `heroku open` - shortcut to open the site from the command line

+    `heroku apps:rename newname` - rename the app from the CLI

     `heroku ps:scale web=1` - ensure that at least one instance of the app is running